hdmt/chat-app/README.md

-# Simple Chat App

 ## Overview

 This project aims to create a simple real-time chat application.
 It uses Next.js for the frontend and FastAPI for the backend.

 ## Development Environment